solana-foundation/developer-content/docs/advanced/actions.md

   perform one.
 For example, a governance vote action endpoint may return three options for the user: "Vote Yes", "Vote No", and "Abstain from Vote".

+  - If no `links.actions` is provided, the client should render a single button using the root `label` string and make the POST request to the same action URL endpoint as the initial GET request.

+  - If any `links.actions` are provided, the client should only render buttons and input fields based on the items listed in the `links.actions` field.
+The client should not render a button for the contents of the root `label`.

 ```ts filename="LinkedAction"
 export interface LinkedAction {
   /** URL endpoint for an action */